 The goal here isn’t to get good at judging diets, but rather to improve critical thinking skills for evaluating sources regardless of the topic.

-The ability to transfer what you just learned to a new situation is often difficult, and a common failure point in cognitive training.
+The ability to transfer what you just learned to a new situation is often difficult, and a common failure point in developing higher-order thinking skills.

 Wiley tested the transfer of skill in website source evaluation by having participants come back to the lab a week after their training session.
 When they returned, the web learners found themselves using the web to study about the causes of volcanic eruptions (rather than diets).